Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/microsoft.azure.data.schemaregistry.apacheavro-readme.md

 var fullyQualifiedNamespace = "<< FULLY-QUALIFIED EVENT HUBS NAMESPACE (like something.servicebus.windows.net) >>";
 var eventHubName = "<< NAME OF THE EVENT HUB >>";
 var credential = new DefaultAzureCredential();

+// It is recommended that you cache the Event Hubs clients for the lifetime of your
+// application, closing or disposing when application ends.
+This example disposes
+// after the immediate scope for simplicity.

 await using var producer = new EventHubProducerClient(fullyQualifiedNamespace, eventHubName, credential);
 await producer.SendAsync(new EventData[] { eventData });
 ```